Maintaining Leiden Communities in Large Dynamic Graphs: Additional experiments

+We now present our additional experimental results.
+First, we evaluate the effect of $\gamma$ on modularity and runtime.
+Next, we show how the number of vertices and edges changes with the number of iterations.
+We then present the numerical results for \texttt{AFF}.
+Finally, we demonstrate the long-term validity of \texttt{HIT-Leiden}.

-$\bullet$ {\bf Effect of $\gamma$ on modularity.} Figure \ref{fig:exp_gm} shows the average modularity values for all maintenance algorithms, with the parameter $\gamma\in \{0.5, 2, 8, 32\}$ across all 9 batches, and with the batch size fixed at 1000.
-Across all datasets, these maintenance algorithms achieve equivalent quality in modularity, since the difference in their modularity values is within 0.01.
-Overall, our {\tt HIT-Leiden} still achieves comparable modularity with other methods across different $\gamma$.
+$\bullet$ {\bf Effect of $\gamma$ on modularity and runtime.} Fig. \ref{fig:exp_mod_gm} shows the average modularity values for all maintenance algorithms, with the parameter $\gamma\in \{0.5, 2, 8, 32\}$ across all 9 batches, and with the batch size fixed at 1000.
+Across all datasets, our {\tt HIT-Leiden} still achieves comparable modularity with other methods across different $\gamma$.
+Fig. \ref{fig:exp_time_gm} shows the average runtime across all maintenance algorithms under the identical configuration.
+Across all datasets, the runtime of \texttt{HIT-Leiden} increases as $\gamma$ increases.
+This occurs because higher $\gamma$ values tend to form smaller, finer-grained communities, leading to an increase in the number of super-vertices that change their community or sub-community affiliation.

+$\bullet$ {\bf Overall results for the number of vertices and edges.} Fig. \ref{fig:vesize} displays the overall results for the average number of vertices and edges in \texttt{HIT-Leiden} with respect to the number of iterations, with $b$ and $P$ set to their default values $1,000$ and $10$, respectively.
+Clearly, the first-level graph dominates the total size, and thus \texttt{HIT-Leiden} consumes asymptotically similar space to \texttt{Leiden}, whose space complexity is $O\left(|V| + |E|\right)$.

+$\bullet$ {\bf Overall results for \texttt{AFF}.} Fig. \ref{fig:exp_overal_aff} displays the overall results for the average number of supervertices that change their communities or sub-communities (i.e., $|\texttt{AFF}|$), with $b$ set to its default value $1,000$.
+Clearly, {\tt HIT-Leiden} processes the smallest affected region across datasets, particularly on {\tt it-2004} dataset.
+This is consistent with the overall efficiency results in Fig. \ref{fig:exp_overal_time}.

+$\bullet$ {\bf Long-term effectiveness.} To demonstrate the long-term effectiveness of maintaining communities, we enlarge the number $r$ of batches from 9 to 999 and set $b=10,000$.
+Fig. \ref{fig:long_term} presents the modularity, proportion of subpartition $\gamma$-dense communities, and runtime on the sx-stackoverflow dataset.
+We observe that incremental Leiden algorithms exhibit higher stability than {\tt ST-Leiden} in modularity since they use previous community memberships, and {\tt HIT-Leiden} is faster than other algorithms.
+Besides, \texttt{HIT-Leiden} presents its adaptability to substantial edge changes.
+Note that when updating the 276\textsuperscript{th} batch, \texttt{HIT-Leiden} incurs high runtime due to substantial changes in community memberships caused by edge evolution, which is also reflected in the corresponding increase in modularity.